AkhmedovBotir/Talab-va-taklif-Agency-Marketplace-System/Backend/docs/marketplace-data-api.md

 Marketplace Data API provides public endpoints for viewing products, categories, and contragents.
 These endpoints are designed for marketplace users to browse and search for products.

+**Important:** Only products with `moderationStatus: 'approved'` and `status: 'active'` are visible in the marketplace.
+Products that are pending moderation or rejected by admins are not displayed.

 **Base Path:** `/api/marketplace`

 **Note:** These endpoints are public and do not require authentication.
 However, sensitive information like `kpiBonusPercent` (for products) and `inn` (for contragents) are excluded from responses.